 We all just want to have interesting experiences with interesting people.
 To do this you need to find out what is interesting about the other person.
-Such as do your values, perspective and humour align?
-Relationships are so much easier to nurture when there is mutual connection.
+Such as, do your values, perspective and humour align?
+Relationships are so much easier to nurture when there is a mutual connection.

 Building solid social relationships in B2B is no different to building them in the real (in your face) life!
 Social selling is a lot like dating.
 It can be a long and gruelling process, but it is necessary to find establish the right fit.

 Dating is a lot like trying before you buy in business.
 A salesperson is a key representative of the company culture and service.
 I experienced a car salesperson who was arrogant rude and unhelpful.
 Despite this, my partner bought the new car and it has been a terrible and costly experience.
 I am sure you have had an experience when they did not have a connection with or trusted relationship with a salesperson and then went on to regret the purchase.

 Your prospects and buyers spend a lot of time and energy researching, reading, testing, and trying to cut through the sales jargon to find the right solution to their problem.
 It is time-consuming and for this reason, your customers are looking for long-term commitments with companies that have a vested interest in them and their future success.